Atlantic Ocean tour: Porto - Lisbon sportive

 Begin your holiday in the north of Portugal, in Porto and follow the diversified Atlantic coast to Lisbon.
 Porto is idyllically situated at the Douro River and has been a UNESCO World Heritage site since 1996 with its historic buildings, baroque churches and port wine cellars.
 The beautiful bike paths leads along the wide, dunes-lined sandy beaches to small seaside resorts such as Furadouro and Praia de Mira and through the lagoon of Aveiro into the picturesque "Venice of Portugal" and the fashionable seaside resort of Figueira da Foz.

 Further on you cycle on the bike track "Via Atlântica" through pine forests to the seaside resort Praia de Vieira and Nazaré with its beautiful old town, which has been the scene of filming several times.
 A lot of variety is offerd by sandy beaches, cliffs and lagoon landscapes on your way to Óbidos, the Portuguese "Rothenburg ob der Tauber".
-Between Peniche and Ericeira you will find the best surfing beaches in Europe and can spend hours here admiring the hustle and bustle in huge waves.
+Between Peniche and Ericeira you will find the best surfing beaches in Europe.
 In Sintra you will encounter ancient castles and magnificent palaces such as the Pena Palace.
 Between the seaside resorts of Cascais and Estoril you will cycle along the beautiful promenade before visiting the Jerónimos Monastery (UNESCO World Cultural Heritage) in Belém.
-On the bike path you finally roll to the center of Lisbon where you can stroll through the old town streets, ascend to the fortress Castelo Sao Jorge and enjoy bars and restaurants in the bustling upper town.
+On the bike path you finally roll to the center of Lisbon where you can stroll through the old town streets and ascend to the fortress Castelo Sao Jorge.

 1. day Porto arrival